North Fork (Long Island): Tourism

 The North Fork is currently home to more than 30 vineyards, many of which run tasting rooms for the public to sample and buy their wines.
 The first of the area's vineyards, Hargrave, was founded in 1973, and today continues as Castello De Borghese.
 The North Fork of Long Island AVA was established in 1985, and its vineyards and wineries are now an important part of the area's economy.
 They stretch from Baiting Hollow in the west to Southold in the East, with new vineyards recently planted in Greenport and Orient.

 Many multi-generational family farms are still in operation throughout the region as well, and their farmstands are a popular attraction.
 During the fall harvest season many of the farms host pumpkin picking and other attractions revolving around the harvest theme, and have given rise to the term agritainment.
 On fall weekends traffic backs up on both primary roads with many people making the drive from suburban areas of Long Island and NYC to participate in the harvest season activities.

 The North Fork lies east of the terminus of the Long Island Expressway (LIE), and is served by three primary east to west roads, Route 25, also called Main Road, Sound Avenue, and County Road 48 also called Middle Road.
 At the easternmost point, Cross Sound Ferry runs daily car and passenger ferries to and from New London, Connecticut.
-The Long Island Railroad provides daily service to the region.
+The Long Island Rail Road provides daily service to the region.